 Cross the footbridge and follow the Blue Range Track for 2 minutes to where, past a tiny stream, the loop walk departs L. This gentle trail, benched and graded, reaches its high point in 10 minutes or so.
 Good views are obtained of the surrounding forest, and many rimu can be seen on the higher hillsides beyond the reach of the older-style valley-floor logging.
 This country was milled in the 1930s and partially replanted.
 Five minutes or so of gentle downgrade brings you to the bridge at (Topo50 BN34 143 789, NZMS260 S25 243 406) across the SW stream branch.
 Turn L and a further 10 minutes returns you to the road-end.

-A good 100 minutes from carpark to the Blue Range hut, over a trail that is well padded but not otherwise well marked.
+A good 100 minutes from the carpark to the Blue Range hut, over a trail that is well padded and well marked.

 From the road-end cross the footbridge and follow the level Reef Creek tram-line formation N for 10 minutes.
-A good hour of climb then brings a third knoll at a small dracophyllum-fringed clearing, and 20 minutes beyond this is the Blue Range Hut turn-off.
+A good hour of climb then brings a small dracophyllum-fringed clearing, and 20 minutes beyond this is the Blue Range Hut turn-off.

-The hut, which sleeps four, is located 10 minutes down a northerly spur off the main ridge, through regenerating beech and grass trees.
+The hut, which has 4 bunks, two of them wide, is located 10 minutes down a northerly spur off the main ridge, through regenerating beech and grass trees.

-The trails from Blue Range Hut vicinity to Cow Creek are fairly well padded but not otherwise well marked.
-A good 2 hours to Cow Creek Hut via the ‘direct’ route, and 30 minutes or so longer but via the gentler ‘Cow Saddle’ route.
+The direct route from Blue Range Hut vicinity to Cow Creek is well padded and marked.
+A good 2 hours to Cow Creek Hut via the ‘direct’ route, and 30 minutes or so longer via the gentler ‘Cow Saddle’ route.

-Five minutes beyond the turn-off to Blue Range Hut, the route to Te Mara continues up the ridge, and the track to Cow Saddle, etc., swings R through the headwaters of Paddys Creek; (probably around the 980-metre contour - not quite as high as shown) to regain the main ridge in 15 minutes.
+Five minutes beyond the turn-off to Blue Range Hut, the route to Te Mara continues up the ridge, and the track to Cow Saddle, etc., swings R through the headwaters of Paddys Creek to regain the main ridge in 15 minutes.

-Two minutes beyond this reaches a highpoint giving views of the Waingawa watershed from Mitre opposite to the slopes of Waingawa more northerly.
+Two minutes beyond is a highpoint giving views of the Waingawa watershed, from Mitre opposite to the slopes of Waingawa more to the N.

-From here the trail descends for a while then passes the Cow Creek ‘direct route’ junction, 60 minutes from the Blue Range Hut turn-off.
-From the 'direct route' turn-off, local high point 970 is 5 minutes along the ridge, followed by a gradual descent to Cow Saddle, approximately 60 minutes distant.
-The route segment from the 'direct route' junction to Cow Saddle is a little indistinct, and not now shown on NZMS260 S25 ed.
-2002. [??]
+From here the trail descends for a while, and then, 60 minutes from the Blue Range Hut turn-off, the 'direct route' drops L down to the Waingawa River (see 5.11).
+From this point on the main ridge, .970 is 5 minutes further along, and is followed by a gradual descent to Cow Saddle, approximately 60 minutes distant.
+The pad along this part of the ridge is sometimes indistinct, but navigation is not difficult.

-From Cow Saddle the trail to Cow Creek Hut turns L and drops across the crush zone of the Cow Creek basin, to emerge on the TL of the Waingawa just opposite the hut, 30 minutes down from Cow Saddle.
+From Cow Saddle the trail to Cow Creek Hut turns L and drops across the crush zone of the Cow Creek basin to emerge on the TL of the Waingawa just opposite the hut, 30 minutes down from Cow Saddle. [revised January 2020]

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 New Zealand License.